Mixed Games Review

 Third Street: Starting Hands & Beyond

 Like with all other Stud games, this segment begins with the video explaining the third street and how to best pick the hands to continue with when all important factors are considered.
-One of the first things emphasized by Abdalla is that Ace is “the joker” in Stud 8 or Better because it helps form high and low hands, creating the biggest potential.
+One of the first things Abdalla emphasizes is that Ace is “the joker” in Stud 8 or Better because it helps form high and low hands, creating the biggest potential.

 In general, low hands realize their equity better because they can go both ways and scoop the pot; low straight and flush draw thus become very powerful.